Felipehonorato1/NaturalLanguageProcessing/README.md

 # NATURAL LANGUAGE PROCESSING
-This repository made for storing my progress through Stanford's Speech and Language Processing,Udacity Nanodegree Course and some of my implementations. :computer:
+This repository is made for storing my progress through Stanford's Speech and Language Processing,Udacity Nanodegree Course and some of my implementations. :computer:
 ***

 # :busts_in_silhouette: Natural Language Processing nanodegree syllabus: